 Passing lines – Copy & Play Soccer Drill

-There are many variations of passing lines that can be helpful for players of all levels and abilities.
+Many variations of passing lines can be helpful for players of all levels and abilities.

 - One player passes to the other and follows their pass to the other line.

-- The player who receives the ball has two touches to pass the ball back to the other line and follow their pass as well.
+- The player who receives the ball has two touches to pass it back to the other line and follow their pass.

 Power and finesse – Soccer Drill